 04 Jan National Birth Defects Prevention Month Highlights the Need for Folic Acid

-A topic of great importance to Advanced Neurosurgery Associates (ANA) and to all those impacted by birth defects is being highlighted in the 2016 New Year.
+A topic of great importance to Advanced Neurosurgery Associates (ANA) and to all those impacted by birth defects is highlighted every January.

 Anencephaly is a serious birth defect in which parts of a baby’s brain and skull do not form correctly.
 Babies born with anencephaly cannot survive.
 Spina bifida is a serious birth defect in which a baby’s spine does not develop correctly, resulting in potentially severe physical disabilities.
 There are different degrees of spina bifida, some affecting leg movement, bowel/bladder changes, and/or hydrocephalus which requires a shunt.

 Congenital disorders (neural tube defects) are physical abnormalities that are present at birth.
 Complex birth defects of children born in the United States are a major cause of death and illness among newborns.
 Here are some facts to consider: